Adam Szubin: Department of the Treasury

 Joining the Treasury in 2004, Szubin served in the Bush administration as the Senior Advisor to the Under Secretary for Terrorism and Financial Intelligence.
 From 2006 to 2015, Szubin served as the Director of Treasury's Office of Foreign Assets Control.

 On April 16, 2015, President Obama nominated him as Under Secretary for Terrorism and Financial Crimes.
 In 2015, he appeared before the Senate Committee on Banking, Housing, and Urban Affairs.
 In 2016, the Senate Banking Committee approved his nomination but he was never confirmed by the full Senate.

 Still unconfirmed, President Trump asked him to stay on in his post as Under Secretary.
 He became the Acting Secretary of the Treasury of the United States on January 20, 2017 after the resignation of Treasury Secretary Jack Lew and Deputy Treasury Secretary Sarah Bloom Raskin.
 After the confirmation of Steven Mnuchin as Secretary of the Treasury, Szubin left government service.

 Personal life

-As of 2004, Szubin lived with his wife, Miriam Weiner, and three children, in Washington, DC.
+Szubin lives in Washington, DC, with his wife, Miriam Weiner Szubin, and their three sons.